sccn/sccn.github.io/tutorials/ConceptsGuide/EEGLAB_functions.md

 new figure is created automatically only when the function is called in pop-up window mode.
-Otherwise, *pop_xxx* plotting commands, as well as all non-pop plotting commands, should be preceded by a Matlab *figure* command, as in the example above.
+Otherwise, *pop_xxx* plotting commands, as well as all non-pop plotting commands, should be preceded by a MATLAB *figure* command, as in the example above.
 Note that *figure* is added before the command by the EEGLAB history mechanism.
-This feature allows you to create compound figures using Matlab *subplot* or the more flexible EEGLAB version [sbplot.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=sbplot.m).
+This feature allows you to create compound figures using MATLAB *subplot* or the more flexible EEGLAB version [sbplot.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=sbplot.m).

 Using EEGLAB data processing functions may require understanding some